JCamiloo/ImageProcessing/README.md

 * Otsu

 ### Morphological
-The strutural element is a 7x7 square.
+The structural element is a 7x7 square.
 This feature only applies for gray scale images.
 Has been implemented the basic operators:
 * Erosion
 * Dilate
 * Opening